-I'm thrilled to be presenting my job market paper this fall and winter at the AEA (session co-organizer), APPAM (session co-organizer), Southerns, and the European Association of Labour Economists conference (invited speaker), as well as at a number of invited departmental seminars.
+I'm thrilled to be presenting my job market paper this fall and winter at APPAM (session co-organizer; rescheduled to the spring), Southerns, and the European Association of Labour Economists conference (invited speaker), as well as at a number of invited departmental seminars.

 I'm fortunate to present at a range of conferences this spring and summer.
 These include the inaugural Discrimination and Diversity Workshop at the University of East Anglia (online), ASHEcon (online), the Al Capone Crime Conference (online), the Stockholm Criminology Conference (online), and the Agricultural and Applied Economics Conference (online).

 Co-authors' and my work on the intergenerational transmission of physical and mental health is now available as an IZA Discussion Paper.
 Take a look here.

 Coauthors' and my work on the US presidential elections' impact on well-being depending on individuals' party affiliation is now published in Economica!
 You can find the paper here: https://onlinelibrary.wiley.com/doi/abs/10.1111/ecca.12349

 It is an honor to have been awarded an ASHEcon Diversity Scholarship, a scholarship awarded to early career academic researchers working on health economics and coming from a diverse set of backgrounds, which in turn interact with their research.
 I'm much looking forward to connecting with fellow scholars at the next ASHEcon conference (now in 2021 in Washington, DC).